Negotiating Azure Commitments in Your Microsoft EA

 - Balance commitment size: Commit only what your forecast justifies.
 Larger commits yield better discounts, but avoid โgold-platingโ your baseline.
 Under-committing is safer; you can always increase later via an amendment.

 - Push realistic baselines: Counter any aggressive proposals with your data-driven forecast.
-Keep the initial commitment conservative and tie future increases to clear milestones.
+Maintain a conservative initial commitment and tie future increases to clear milestones.

-- Monitor and adapt: After finalizing the commitment, track Azure usage monthly.
-If spending trends change, youโll know in time to adjust strategy (e.g., buy reservations or adjust next yearโs MACC).
+- Monitor and adapt: After finalizing the commitment, track Azure usage every month to ensure ongoing optimization.
+If spending trends change, youโll know in time to adjust your strategy (e.g., buy reservations or adjust next yearโs MACC).

-- Collaborate between teams: Involve both finance (for budgeting) and cloud architects (for technical forecasts) in negotiation.
+- Collaborate between teams: Involve both finance (for budgeting) and cloud architects (for technical forecasts) in the negotiation process.
 Their combined insight yields the most accurate commitment strategy aligned with business needs.